-In the case of foreign corporations subject to taxation under this title not engaged in trade or business within the United States and not having any office or place of business therein, there shall be deducted and withheld at the source in the same manner and upon the same items of income as is provided in section 144 a tax equal to 131⁄2 per centum thereof in respect of all payments of income made before the enactment of this Act, and equal to 12 per centum thereof in respect of all payments of income made after the enactment of this Act, and such tax shall be returned and paid in the same manner and subject to the same conditions as provided in that section: Provided, That in the case of interest described in subsection (a) of that section (relating to tax-free covenant bonds) the deduction and withholding shall be at the rate specified in such subsection.
+In the case of foreign corporations subject to taxation under this title not engaged in trade or business within the United States and not having any office or place of business therein, there shall be deducted and withheld at the source in the same manner and upon the same items of income as is provided in section 143 a tax equal to 12 per centum thereof in respect of all payments of income made before the enactment of this Act, and equal to 13% per centum thereof in respect of all payments of income made after the enactment of this Act, and such tax shall be returned and paid in the same manner and subject to the same conditions as provided in that section: Provided.
+That in the case of interest described in subsection (a) of that section (relating to tax-free covenant bonds) the deduction and withholding shall be at the rate specified in such subsection.

 ART.
-781. Withholding in the case of nonresident foreign corporations.- In general, with respect to payments to nonresident foreign corporations (see article 1319) withholding is required of a tax of 2 per cent in the case of interest representing income from sources within the United States paid upon corporate bonds or other obligations containing a tax-free covenant except that such withholding is required at the rate of 12 per cent if the liability assumed by the obligor does not exceed 2 per cent of the interest.
-Withholding of a tax of 12 per cent is also required in the case of payments of other fixed or determinable annual or periodical income from sources within the United States made after the enactment of the Revenue Act of 1928 to nonresident foreign corporations, except corporate dividends other than dividends distributed by a corporation organized under the China Trade Act, 1922, to a nonresident foreign corporation which is not a resident of China.
-(See also section 144 and articles 761-770.)
+781. Withholding in the case of nonresident foreign corporations.-In general, with respect to payments to nonresident foreign corporations (see article 1318) withholding is required of a tax of 2 per cent in the case of interest representing income from sources within the United States paid upon corporate bonds or other obligations containing a tax-free covenant except that such withholding is required at the rate of 13% per cent if the liability assumed by the obligor does not exceed 2 per cent of the interest.
+Withholding of a tax of 133/2 per cent is also required in the case of payments of other fixed or determinable annual or periodical income from sources within the United States to nonresident foreign corporations, except dividends paid by a corporation subject to taxation under Title I other than dividends distributed by a corporation organized under the China Trade Act, 1922, to a nonresident foreign corporation which is not a resident of China.
+In the case of income paid prior to the enactment of the Revenue Act of 1932 (5 p. m., eastern standard time, June 6, 1932), withholding is required at the rate of 12 per cent in lieu of the rate of 13% per cent provided in this article.
+(See also section 143 and articles 761-770.)

-As no withholding of tax on bond interest or other income is required in the case of a resident foreign corporation (see article 1319) the person paying such income should be notified by a letter from the corporation that it is not subject to the withholding provisions of the Act.
+As no withholding of tax on bond interest or other income is required in the case of a resident foreign corporation (see article 1318), the person paying such income should be notified by a letter from the corporation that it is not subject to the withholding provisions of the Act.
 The letter from the corporation shall contain the address of its office or place of business in the United States, and be signed by an officer of the corporation giving his official title.
 Such letters of notification shall be immediately forwarded by the recipients to the Commissioner of Internal Revenue, Sorting Section, Washington, D. C., to be examined.